 - Can start right out of high school

 - Paramedic is only three semesters, or approximately one year (without prerequisites)

 - Program is very well regarded in the professional community

 - New, state-of-the-art EMT classrooms and ambulance simulator

-Lakeland's EMT-basic and EMT-paramedic training prepares students to take the National Registry Exam to become certified in the State of Ohio.
+Lakeland's EMT and paramedic training prepares students to take the National Registry Exam to become certified in the State of Ohio.

 The Lakeland Community College EMT and Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).